About the ECC Network

-ECC Sweden is a part of the European Consumer Centres Network, which consists of consumer centres in 30 countries.
-The centres are in every EU country, as well as Iceland, Norway and the UK.
+ECC Sweden is a part of the European Consumer Centres Network, which consists of consumer centres in 29 countries.
+The centres are in every EU country, as well as in Iceland and Norway.
+We also have a cooperation with a consumer centre in the UK.
 The various European Consumer Centres are financed by the European Commission and national authorities.
 ECC Sweden is partially financed by the Swedish Consumer Agency.

 Consumers, who have cross-border problems with a company within the EU, Norway, Iceland or the UK, can contact the European Consumer Centre in their country.
 The advisor cooperates with a colleague from the European Consumer Centre in the country where the company is based.
 This facilitates the communication and the advisor in the other country can contact the company in that country’s official language to avoid language problems.
 The advantage is also that the centres can establish contact with the company and therefore have a better basis for discussing the consumers’ rights.

 The European Consumer Centres primarily provide help to self-help by informing the consumers of their rights and how to safeguard them.
 The consumer must therefore have filed a complaint with the company him- or herself before the ECC Network can intervene.
 The ECC Network cannot apply any enforcement measures against companies.
 The work is based on a voluntary cooperation with consumers and companies.

 The ECC Network also works with information to consumers through various campaigns.